 Plug the money leak: Take the plunge and unload everything you don’t use or need.
-Turn what you can into cash at websites like Craigslist.org, eBay.com or Half.com.
+Turn what you can into cash at websites like Craigslist.org and eBay.com.
 Give things that are still serviceable to charities like Good will.com or SalvationArmy.com.
 Check out the FreeCycle.org chapter in your area.
 Your hard work will be well rewarded with peace of mind and a fatter wallet, too.

 How much you can save: A tiny storage unit can run $50 a month up to hundreds for larger ones.

 Buying a new car

 It’s a fact that a brand new car loses a huge portion of its value the moment you drive it out of the dealership parking lot.

 Plug the money leak: Give the gently used-car market a fair chance.
 What you give up in that new-car smell you will more than gain in money not spent.
 Many dealerships now offer certified used cars.
 Check the private ads in your local newspaper or online at AutoTrader.com.
 Be patient and you’re sure to find a great deal.